bminor/mesa-mesa/docs/envvars.rst

    If none of widths for particular shader stage was specified, then all widths are allowed.

+.. envvar:: MDA_OUTPUT_DIR

+   Directory where the mda.tar files generated when using INTEL_DEBUG=mda are going to be written to.
+If not set, use the current directory.

+.. envvar:: MDA_PREFIX

+   Prefix added to the mda.tar filenames generated when using INTEL_DEBUG=mda.

 Anvil(ANV) driver environment variables
 ---------------------------------------